For the first two years after passing your driving test you are classed as a new driver.

 The ‘probationary period’ for new drivers is the first two years that you are on the road from the date you pass your first driving test.

 If you accumulate 6 points during the first 24 months, then the DVLA will revoke your driving licence.
 In order to get it back you will need to take a complete re-test.

 This new driver penalty is not a discretionary matter for the court.
 Pleading for leniency from the court is pointless.

-Once you have the points then the decision to revoke happens administratively at the DVLA as soon as they are notified of the points on your licence by the court.
+Once you have the points then the decision to revoke happens administratively at the DVLA as soon as they are notified of the 6 points added to your licence by the court.

 This process is automatic and there is no means of affecting the outcome.

-If you accept a fixed penalty of 6 points on your licence and a fine of £200 then revocation of your licence will happen automatically.
+If you accept a fixed penalty of 6 penalty points and a fine of £200 then licence revocation will happen automatically.